 BP’s association with Surf Lifesaving New Zealand began in 1968.
 This enduring commitment is believed to be New Zealand’s longest unbroken corporate partnership and we are really proud of that.

 In early 1968 Europa donated a new surf boat, ‘Miss Europa’ to the Worser Bay Surf Club.
-On 10 April in that very same year, five surf lifeguards from Worser Bay battled one of New Zealand’s worst storms and rowed Miss Europa out into Wellington Harbour to help save the lives of passengers from the sinking Wahine ferry.
-Unfortunately 51 people lost their lives when the ferry, travelling from Lyttelton to Wellington Harbour, ran into difficulties caused by tropical cyclone Giselle and eventually sank.
-A further two people died from injuries sustained on the day.
+On 10 April in that very same year, five surf lifeguards from Worser Bay battled one of New Zealand’s worst storms and rowed Miss Europa out into Wellington Harbour to help save the lives of the 683 passengers and crew aboard the sinking Wahine ferry.
+The Wahine ferry, travelling from Lyttelton to Wellington Harbour, ran into difficulties caused by tropical cyclone Giselle and eventually sank with 53 lives lost.
 The Wahine disaster was a significant day in Wellington’s history.
 By remembering Wahine Day each year, we acknowledge those whose lives were lost and honour those who helped.
 While the full force of Cyclone Giselle hit Wellington, there were also lives lost and serious injuries felt across many parts of New Zealand on that day.
 After this tragic event, Europa wanted to play a larger role in the communities in which it operated and began a new relationship with Surf Life Saving New Zealand (SLSNZ).
-The relationship evolved with the sponsorship of jet boats, medical scholarships and club equipment in the 1970s and in the early 1980s jet boats were replaced with the more reliable IRBs.
+The relationship evolved with the sponsorship of jet boats, medical scholarships and club equipment in the 1970s and in the early 1980s jet boats were replaced with the more reliable Inflatable Rescue Boats (IRBs).
 In 1986 a more formal three-year agreement was entered into.
 In 1990 the Europa brand was replaced by BP and the relationship between BP and SLSNZ became even stronger, evolving into the relationship that we now have today.